A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Acknowledgements

 \subsection{Some Mathematical Preliminaries}

-\begin{lemma}[Double-Markovity, Exercise 16.25 in \cite{csk11}, also see \cite{ahk74p}] Let $(X,Y,Z)$ be random variables such that $X\to Y \to Z$ and $X \to Z \to Y$ are Markov chains.
-Then there exists functions $f(Y)$ and $g(Z)$ such that $\P(f(Y)=g(Z))=1$ and $X$ is conditionally independent of $(Y,Z)$ given $(f(X),g(Y))$. \end{lemma} \begin{remark} While this is not explicitly stated in the references, the above statement holds true for random variables defined on Polish spaces under the Borel $\sigma$-algebra, which guarantees the existence of regular conditional probabilities.
-In this paper, we work with finite valued random variables; with an exception being additive Gaussian noise settings. \end{remark}
+\begin{lemma}[Double-Markovity, Exercise 16.25 in \cite{csk11}, also see Lemma 6 and Remark 19 in \cite{gon22}] Let $(X,Y,Z)$ be random variables such that $X\to Y \to Z$ and $X \to Z \to Y$ are Markov chains.
+Then there exists functions $f(Y)$ and $g(Z)$ such that $\P(f(Y)=g(Z))=1$ and $X$ is conditionally independent of $(Y,Z)$ given $(f(X),g(Y))$. \end{lemma}

-\begin{lemma} Let $p(y|x)$ be a \emph{generic} channel (see Definition \ref{def:gencha}) and assume that $W\to X \to Y$ form a Markov chain.
+\begin{lemma} Let $p(y|x)$ be a \textit{generic} channel (see Definition \ref{def:gencha}) and assume that $W\to X \to Y$ form a Markov chain.
 Then, $I(W;Y)=0$ implies $I(W;X)=0$. \end{lemma} \begin{proof} Given $I(W;Y)=0$.
 Let $w_1, w_2$ be such that $p(w_i) > 0$ for $i=1,2$.
 Since $I(W;Y)=0$ we have $P(Y=y|W=w_1)= P(Y=y|W=w_2)$.
 This implies that $\sum_{x} P(X=x|W=w_1) \vec{v}_x = \sum_{x} P(X=x|W=w_2) \vec{v}_x$, where $\vec{v}_x := p(y|x)$.
 From full row-rank, i.e., the linear independence of $\{\vec{v}_x\}$, it follows that $P(X=x|W=w_1) = P(X=x|W=w_2)$ for every $x$.
 Since this holds for any pair $w_1, w_2$ such that $p(w_i) > 0$, we obtain $I(W;X)=0$, i.e., $W$ is independent of $X$. \end{proof}